ljmerza/tinybeans_clone/photo-calendar/README.md

 ISO date string and the corresponding `Date` instance so consuming apps can hook up modals, drawers, or detail views.

+Inject custom day rendering with the `renderDay` prop—see `example/App.tsx` for placeholder images loaded from placehold.co while the real thumbnail stack is still under construction.

 Once the component architecture stabilizes, this folder can be promoted into a stand-alone repository without significant changes—package metadata already assumes an eventual npm distribution.